urban233/PySSA/docs/pyssa/source/getting_started_prediction.rst

-Getting Started with Prediction + Analysis
+Getting Started with Prediction
 ==========================================
-This page explains the handling of the "Prediction + Analysis" tab.
+This page explains all basics of the prediction monomer and multimer page.

 Setup
 -----
+First you need to decide if you would like to predict a monomer or multimer protein.

 Running the prediction
 ----------------------